kiko-g/feup-esof/README.md

 > [#5 - Interests in profile page](https://trello.com/c/p40lCV38/54-as-a-user-i-want-to-store-my-profile-and-save-my-interests)\
 > [#6 - Changing Profile picture](https://trello.com/c/3VjmtjeS/56-as-a-user-i-want-to-change-my-profile-picture-using-the-gallery-or-the-phone-camera-and-store-it)

-In iteration 3, our main focuses were:
+In **iteration 3**, our main focuses were:
  * Help and About Page (user story **#1**)
  * Implementing the map system (user stories **#2** to **#5** below)

+User stories between #2 and #5 could not be finished until the due date of the iteration 3 so they are also a work in progress in iteration 4
 > **Release 3 User Stories**\
 > [#1 - About Page](https://trello.com/c/N07qrt9I/59-as-a-user-i-want-to-see-a-help-about-page)\
 > [#2 - Map guiding to conference](https://trello.com/c/nDhrlslB/39-as-a-user-i-want-to-be-guided-to-a-conference)\